5 Signs that Your Resident Utility Billing Program is Ineffective and Outdated

 #4: Your Recoupment Rate is not as High as You Expected

 If any of the above warning signs are happening in your utility billing program, then it’s likely you are not fully recouping what you can.
-A modern billing model will enable you to recoup all of your residents’ utility charges minus common area deductions.
+A modern utility management solution will enable you to recoup all of your residents’ utility charges minus common area deductions.
 If there’s a noticeable difference between what you recover from residents and what you owe the utility companies, it’s time to re-examine your billing strategy.

 #5 Your Community Managers are Repeatedly Spending Time on Collection Efforts